Adult Formation

 Wednesdays at 9 a.m. and 7 p.m., upstairs in the Colton Library

-Join Fr.
-Tyler, Mtr.
-Holly, and Michelle Doherty LCSW, for a time of contemplative prayer.
-Newcomers & beginners are welcome, and instruction in silent prayer is given at each session.
 Contemplation is a receptive method of Christian silent prayer which deepens our relationship with God, the Indwelling Presence … a prayer in which we can experience God’s presence within us, closer than breathing, closer than thinking, closer than consciousness itself.
+Newcomers and beginners are welcome, and instruction in the way of silent prayer is provided at each session.

 THEOLOGICAL REFLECTION THROUGH SHORT FICTION